spacetimeengineer/steamware/README.md

 Hardware Assembly Language
 STEAMWare ( Science - Technology - Engineering - Art - Mathematics ) - Ware

 *Note from the author*

 This is an extremely potent technology.
 Ill leave it at that.
-Built it for kids and adults.
-I want it simple and I want it free and I want the savings to go to the people who matter most.
+Built it for kids, adults and robots.
+I want it simple and I want it free and I want to reinvest the value of this tech into itself and the benefits go to us all.
 Be a builder.
 DO with these what YOU want.